Anaerobic lagoon: Hormones

 Growth hormones such as rBST, estrogen, and testosterone are administered to increase development rate and muscle mass for the livestock.
 Yet, only a fraction of these hormones are actually absorbed by the animal.
 The rest are excreted and wind up in lagoons.
 Studies have shown that these hormones, if they escape the lagoon and are emitted into the surrounding surface water, can alter fertility and reproductive habits of aquatic animals.

-One study found that several lagoons and monitoring wells from two facilities (a nursery and a farrowing sow operation) contained high levels of all three types of estrogen.
-For the nursery, lagoon effluent concentrations ranged from 390 to 620 ng/L for estrone, 180 to 220 ng/L for estriol, and 40 to 50 ng/L for estradiol.
+One study found that several lagoons and monitoring wells from two facilities (a nursery and a farrowing sow operation) contained high levels of all three types of estrogen: for the nursery, lagoon effluent concentrations ranged from 390 to 620 ng/L for estrone, 180 to 220 ng/L for estriol, and 40 to 50 ng/L for estradiol.
 For the farrowing sow operation, digester and primary lagoon effluent concentrations ranged from 9,600 to 24,900 ng/L for estrone, 5,000 to 10,400 ng/L for estriol, and 2,200 to 3,000 ng/L for estradiol.
 Ethinylestradiol was not detected in any of the lagoon or ground water samples.
 Natural estrogen concentrations in ground water samples were generally less than 0.4 ng/L, although, a few wells at the nursery operation showed quantifiable but low levels."

 Heavy metals

-Manure contains trace elements of many heavy metals such as arsenic, copper, selenium, zinc, cadmium, molybdenum, nickel, lead, iron, manganese, aluminum and boron.
+Manure contains trace elements of many heavy metals such as arsenic, cadmium, copper, iron, lead, manganese, molybdenum, nickel, and zinc.
 Sometimes these metals are given to animals as growth stimulants, some are introduced through pesticides used to rid livestock of insects, and some might pass through the animals as undigested food.
 Trace elements of these metals and salts from animal manure present risks to human health and ecosystems.

-New River Spill
+New River spill

 In 1999, Hurricane Floyd hit North Carolina, flooding hog waste lagoons, releasing 25 million gallons of manure into the New River and contaminating the water supply.
-Ronnie Kennedy, county director for environmental health, said that of 310 private wells he had tested for contamination since the storm, 9 percent, or three times the average across eastern North Carolina, had fecal coliform bacteria.
+Ronnie Kennedy, county director for environmental health, said that of 310 private wells he had tested for contamination since the storm, 9%, or three times the average across eastern North Carolina, had fecal coliform bacteria.
 Normally, tests showing any hint of feces in drinking water, an indication that it can be carrying disease-causing pathogens, are cause for immediate action.